maddenp-noaa/wxvx/README.md

 - A `levels:` value should only be specified if a level type supports it.
 Currently, these are: `heightAboveGround`, `isobaricInhPa`.
 - [CF Metadata](https://cfconventions.org/) are added to the copies made of forecast variables that are provided to MET, which requires them.
 See [this database](https://cfconventions.org/Data/cf-standard-names/current/build/cf-standard-name-table.html) for CF standard names and units.
 - The `forecast.mask` value may be omitted, or set to the YAML value `null`, in which case no masking will be applied.

+### Projection

-- The `forecast.projection` value should be a mapping with at least a `proj` key identifying the ID of the [projection](https://proj.org/en/stable/operations/projections/index.html), and potentially additional projection attributes depending on the `proj` value:
+The `forecast.projection` value should be a mapping with at least a `proj` key identifying the ID of the [projection](https://proj.org/en/stable/operations/projections/index.html), and potentially additional projection attributes depending on the `proj` value:

   - When `proj` is [`latlon`](https://proj.org/en/stable/operations/conversions/latlon.html), specify no additional attributes.
   - When `proj` is [`lcc`](https://proj.org/en/stable/operations/projections/lcc.html), specify attributes `a`, `b`, `lat_0`, `lat_1`, `lat_2`, and `lon_0`.

+### Time

+Specify values under `forecast.coords.time` as follows:

+  - `inittime`: The name of the variable or attribute providing the forecast initialization time, aka cycle or, per CF Conventions, forecast reference time.
+Required.
+  - `leadtime`: The name of the variable or attribute providing the forecast leadtime.
+Exactly one of `leadtime` and `validtime` must be specified.
+  - `validtime`: The name of the variable or attribute providing the forecast validtime.
+Exactly one of `validtime` and `leadtime` must be specified.

+If a `forecast.coords.time` specifies the name of a coordinate dimension variable, that variable will be used.
+If no such variable exists, `wxvx` will look for a dataset attribute with the given name and try to use it, coercing it to the expected type (e.g. `datetime` or `timedelta`) as needed.

 ## Use